Money in Vietnam: A Tourist Guide to ATMs, Cards and Exchange

 How much cash to bring to Vietnam?

 This depends on your way of traveling and your budget.
-Using your card in Vietnam is pretty easy so there’s no need to go overboard with physical cash.
+Withdrawing cash with your card in Vietnam is pretty easy so there’s no need to go overboard with physical cash.

 My advice is to have at least 200$ just in case something goes wrong with your bank cards and you need emergency cash until you sort it out.

-When I went to Vietnam I had exactly that much stashed away but since I exclusively used my Revolut and Curve cards, I’ve only ever changed 20 euros once.
+The first time I went to Vietnam, I had exactly that much stashed away but since I exclusively used my Revolut and Curve cards, I didn’t need to exchange any.

 On the other hand, if you’re wondering how much money you need to travel to Vietnam, you can check out my backpacker’s budget report for Vietnam.